Headteacher and Designated Safeguarding Lead

 Mr Kershaw broadened his experience further by working in a range of school in differing context.
 From Mount Kelly, a rural independent school in Devon, to Chamberlayne College for the Arts, an urban comprehensive in Southampton city.
 In each context Mr Kershaw worked hard to improve outcomes for his students and the teams that he worked alongside.

 Mr Kershaw joined Sexey’s as a Science teacher in September 2019 and started to support the boarding provision alongside his teaching.
-He was appointed as Director of Boarding in January 2020 (Interim from November 2019) and is looking forward to using his passion for student-centred growth and helping students to define and reach their high ambitions, both academically in school and and throughout their lives.
+He was appointed as Director of Boarding in January 2020 (Interim from November 2019) and uses his passion for student-centred growth and helping students to define and reach their high ambitions, both academically in school and and throughout their lives.